awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 The compiler happily accepts this while this is clearly a bug.
 Tools like Go vet may catch the errors - however - that is just band aid.
 Guaranteeing code correctness is the job of the compiler, a tool like Go vet may utilize ad hoc solutions to detect certain specific problems with the code but that solution will never be as coherent and all encompassing as a sufficiently expressive type system can be.

-With the help of ADTs (and pattern matching) this problem can be easily detected (more on this later).

 ### Interfaces are misdesigned

 #### Interfaces are implemented implicitly

 Interfaces in Go are implemented implicitly, which means if someone happens to come along and creates an interface with a method which your type already has your type immediately implements that interface - wether you like it or not.
 While this happens rather rarely in practice (in my experience), the implicit nature of this feels out of place - usually Go prefers explicitness over implicitness, why the exception here?

 When writing a methods which is implementing an interface one has a specific interface in mind anyway - then why lose this information?
 In fact, readability suffers - one has no way to know which interfaces a type implements.
 It also prevents us to state how non local types implement an interface...

 #### No way to define how a foreign type implements an interface